contentpass/react-native-contentpass/docs/SOURCEPOINT_SDK_INTEGRATION.md

 ### Important note
-After creating a property in Sourcepoint, you must wait approximately 15 minutes before it becomes available for use with the `@sourcepoint/react-native-cmp package`.
+After creating a property in Sourcepoint, you must wait approximately 15 minutes before it becomes available for use with the `@sourcepoint/react-native-cmp` package.
 This delay allows the configuration to propagate.

 ### Implementation
 Install the Sourcepoint SDK package, then use the following code to integrate the two SDKs in your app: